 If you have natural hair, you are familiar with the diffuser vs. air drying debate.
 The proponents of each method claim it to be the best for natural hair.
 It is because the way you dry your tresses determines how they look.
 Diffusers (blow dryer attachments) help define the curls, while air dryers give a natural finish.
 Both have their pros and cons, and you can choose whichever method fits your needs.

-If you are confused about which is the best for your curly locks, this article can guide you.
-Scroll through to understand the differences between diffusing and air drying and how each hair drying method can influence your hair health and curl definition.
+If you cannot decide which method is best for your curl type, we can guide you.
+Read this article to understand the differences between diffusing and air drying and how each can impact hair health and curl definition.

 In This Article

 Air Drying Naturally Curly Hair

 Air drying your hair is going au naturel.
 Most people consider this the healthiest way to dry their fragile natural hair.
 Let’s evaluate its advantages and disadvantages.

 Air drying the hair is the best way to prevent heat damage.
 Shampooing often strips the natural oils from your strands, leaving them vulnerable to damage and breakage.
 Blow drying can further amplify that damage.

 - Is Time-Saving